Skip to main content

 const codeCell = Cell.fromBase64('te6ccgEBCAEAhgABFP8A9KQT9LzyyAsBAgEgAgMCAUgEBQCW8oMI1xgg0x/TH9MfAvgju/Jj7UTQ0x/TH9P/0VEyuvKhUUS68qIE+QFUEFX5EPKj+ACTINdKltMH1AL7AOgwAaTIyx/LH8v/ye1UAATQMAIBSAYHABe7Oc7UTQ0z8x1wv/gAEbjJftRNDXCx+A==');

 Next weโ€™ll retrieve the address from our contract and build the InternalMessage.
-Also we add the "Deploying..." comment to our transaction.
+Also we add the "Deploying..." comment to our message.

 import { Address, toNano } from '@ton/core';